Horagolla National Park – හොරගොල්ල ජාතික වනෝද්යානය

 Horagolla National Park

 Horagolla is a well known place in Sri Lanka due to it being the ancestral home of the famous Bandaranaike family, which produced three Sri Lankan Prime Ministers.
-The Horagolla Estate was once a vast extent of land which in 1973 former Prime Minister Sirimavo Bandaranaike donated 33 acres under the land Acquisition Act to the State.
+The Horagolla Estate was once a vast extent of land to which in 1973 former Prime Minister Sirimavo Bandaranaike donated 33 acres under the Land Acquisition Act to the State.

 The area is called Horagolla due to the abundance of Hora trees found in the vicinity.
 If you travel about one kilometre from Nittambuwa to Veyangoda, you will arrive at the Pinnagolla junction.
 About 600 m on the left turn at the junction is the entrance to the park.
 This is the smallest National park in Sri Lanka.
 It is situated about 40 km from Colombo.